-For analysis, we characterised spider responses to prey in two different ways.
+For analysis, we characterized spider responses to prey in 2 different ways.
 First, where possible, we considered whether or not prey were killed in a trial as a binary response variable.
 In experiments with dead or artificial prey, we considered whether or not prey were attacked at least once, instead of whether they were killed.
-Second, we considered the frequency with which each different behaviour (Table 2) occurred in each trial.
-Because the frequencies of some behaviours were clearly correlated, we used Principal Components Analysis (PCA) to derive a smaller number of uncorrelated response variables with which to describe these data.
-We extracted all Principal Components (PCs) with Eigenvectors of greater than 1.0 for use in subsequent analysis.
+Second, we considered the frequency with which each different behavior (Table 2) occurred in each trial.
+Because the frequencies of some behaviors were clearly correlated, we used principal components analysis (PCA) to derive a smaller number of uncorrelated response variables with which to describe these data.
+We extracted all principal components (PCs) with eigenvectors of greater than 1.0 for use in subsequent analysis.

-The effects of spider sex, prey taxon or type, treatment (exposure to P. dominula) and prey mimetic accuracy on the two types of response variable were analysed using either binomial or Gaussian generalised linear models (GLMs) or linear mixed effects models (GLMMs).
+The effects of spider sex, prey taxon or type, treatment (exposure to P. dominula), and prey mimetic accuracy on the 2 types of response variable were analyzed using either binomial or Gaussian generalized linear models (GLMs) or linear mixed-effects models (GLMMs).
 For all experiments, we fitted GLMs, in which spider sex and prey taxon/type were fixed factors, and there were no random effects.
 Where appropriate, treatment was also fitted as a fixed factor.
 In Experiments 1 and 2, we explicitly tested the effect of mimetic accuracy using a GLMM, with prey taxon as a random factor and prey mimetic accuracy (ranked) as a fixed covariate.
 Model fitting and simplification followed Zuur et al. (2009).
-The significance of fixed effects was assessed by testing the effect of deleting terms sequentially, starting with the highest order interactions, from a saturated model with Likelihood Ratio, F-ratio or Chi-squared tests.
-PCA and model fitting was done using the packages glmer and stats in R Version 3.0.1 (R Core Team, 2015).
+The significance of fixed effects was assessed by testing the effect of deleting terms sequentially, starting with the highest order interactions, from a saturated model with likelihood ratio, F-ratio, or chi-square tests.
+PCA and model fitting were done using the packages glmer and stats in R Version 3.0.1 (R Core Team 2015).
 Post hoc comparisons of prey taxa were performed using the package phia.
 Where relevant, planned comparisons were applied with a custom contrast matrix.